 therapists, social workers, psychologists, and psychiatrists.
 Your child’s care team

-will depend on your child’s needs and how serious his or her depression is.
+will depend on your child’s needs and how serious their depression is.

-Tell others about your child’s disorder.
-Work with your child’s healthcare provider
+Tell others who need to know about your child’s disorder.
+Work with your child’s healthcare

 If depression significantly interferes with your child’s ability to succeed in school,